netwerk-digitaal-erfgoed/network-of-terms/docs/docker.md

     /app # cd packages/network-of-terms-reconciliation
     /app/packages/network-of-terms-reconciliation # npm run dev

+You can also use this method if you want to run the application on an [Apple silicon](https://support.apple.com/en-gb/HT211814) computer without emulation, as our ready-made Docker images don’t yet support M1.

 If you just want to run the application, please refer to our ready-made [Docker images](https://github.com/orgs/netwerk-digitaal-erfgoed/packages?repo_name=network-of-terms).